lurbano/rpi-led-strip/README.md

 Plug Pi into Laptop USB then once pi has booted up:

-Windows:
-Login with (putty):
+Option 1: Windows: Login with (putty: https://www.putty.org/):
 * PuTTY Host/IP: raspberrypi.local
 * Port: 22
 * Username: pi
 * Password: raspberry

-OR (command line) Use Terminal on Mac or Linux:
+Option 2: Mac or Linux (use Terminal app, which is built in, for the command line):
 ```console
 ssh pi@raspberrypi.local
 ```